sergeyklay/django-environ-2/README.rst

 .. teaser-end

-For that, it gives you an easy way to configure Django application using environment variables obtained from an environment file:
+For that, it gives you an easy way to configure Django application using environment variables obtained from an environment file and provided by the OS:

 .. -code-begin-